SK8-PTY-LTD/SK8Tech_Document/en/introduction/README.md

 [SK8Tech](https://sk8.tech) is an all-star digital solution team with wide range of expertise in design and development.

+## What's it like to be a part of SK8Tech

 In order to build the best team possible, we invested a lot on your internal training programs.
 In result, our best students are now working at Google, Facebook, and many other companies.

 ## A StartUp Partner